Dalas121/Heir_2_The_Throne/README.md

 	- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
-	- if you win here, you get the Elensefar achievement S11 Elensefar - after it's conquered (unassigned)
+	- if you win here, you get the Elensefar achievement [COMPLETE] S11 Elensefar - after it's conquered (Dalas)
-- 2-skill difficulty, low carryover.
-Rewards: Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
+- 2-skill difficulty, high carryover.
+Rewards: Thief
 	- the original HttT Elensefar scenario
-	- Maddock has fled on ship.
-Most of Asheviere's army is pursuing him.
-This is an opportunity to retake the city, at least temporarily!
-- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios?
 - even after Elensefar, there should still be royal ships blocking travel up the river

 //--------------------